 Veterinary nurses are vital to the running of a successful veterinary practice, and are responsible for working with veterinary surgeons to provide care and treatment to a variety of different animals such as dogs, cats and rabbits.

 They perform a range of important duties such as...

+Nursing sick animals

+Taking bookings and completing paperwork

+Running nurse consultations

+clinics such as diet, worming and grooming

+Monitoring anaesthetised animals

+Advising owners on pet welfare

+Preparing animals for surgery and performing minor surgical procedures

+Taking x-rays and carrying out diagnostic tests

+Answering phones and welcoming clients

+And much more!

+Preparing

+animals

+for surgery

 Is veterinary nursing for me?